Characterizing Commodity Serverless Computing Platforms: Taxonomy of Characteristics

-In the deployment process, some platforms (e.g., AWS Lambda, and Alibaba Cloud Function Compute) need to specify the memory of functions in advance.
-For the \textbf{memory capability} of different serverless computing, we find that AWS Lambda allocates memory to a function instance from 128 MB to 3,008 MB in steps of 64 MB, Alibaba Cloud Function Compute is from 128 MB to 3,072 MB in steps of 64 MB, and Google Cloud Functions is from 128 MB to 2,048 MB with assigned values.
-For Azure Functions, developers cannot specify the memory in the development or deployment, but they can use 1,536 MB at most.
+In the deployment process, some serverless computing platforms (e.g., AWS Lambda, Google Cloud Functions, and Alibaba Cloud Function Compute) need to specify the \textbf{memory} size of functions in advance.
+Specifically, AWS Lambda allocates memory to a function instance from 128 MB to 10,240 MB in steps of 1 MB, Google Cloud Functions is from 128 MB to 4,096 MB with assigned values, and Alibaba Cloud Function Compute is from 128 MB to 3,072 MB in steps of 64 MB.
+However, for Azure Functions, developers cannot specify the memory in the development or deployment, but they can use 1,536 MB at most.
 Generally, memory and CPU are closely related.
-The \textbf{CPU capability} of a function instance increases proportionally with allocated memory.
-Specifically, AWS Lambda and Alibaba Cloud Function Compute get 1 vCPU at 1,792 MB and 1,024 MB, respectively.
-Regrettably, we find that \textbf{GPU support} for the function instance is not available in these serverless computing platforms.
-An alternative way is to provide GPU power as serverless services~\cite{Jun18PDPnew, alibabaGPUnew}.
+The \textbf{CPU} capability of a function instance increases proportionally with the allocated memory.
+AWS Lambda and Alibaba Cloud Function Compute get one vCPU at 1,769 MB and 1,024 MB, respectively.
+Regrettably, we find that \textbf{GPU support} for the function execution is not available in four serverless computing platforms.
+An alternative way is to provide GPU power as serverless services\cite{Jun18PDPnew, alibabaGPUnew}.

-Each serverless computing platform allows a function to run within the \textbf{timeout} limits as shown in Figure~\ref{fig:info}.
+Each serverless computing platform allows a function to run within the \textbf{timeout} limit as shown in Figure~\ref{fig:info}.
 Thus, \textit{it is not recommended to run long-time tasks with serverless functions}.
-Specifically, the timeout limit of Google Cloud Functions is only 9 minutes, whereas both Azure Functions and Alibaba Cloud Function Compute allow functions to run within 10 minutes.
-For AWS Lambda, its timeout specifies the maximum timeout duration as long as 15 minutes.
-Serverless computing platforms have a \textbf{local disk} to restrict the local storage (roughly 0.5 GB by default).
+Specifically, the timeout limit of Google Cloud Functions is only 540 seconds, whereas both AWS Lambda and Alibaba Cloud Function Compute specify the maximum timeout time as long as 900 seconds.
+For Azure Functions, it allows functions to run within 600 seconds.
+In addition, serverless computing platforms also have the \textbf{local disk} to restrict the local storage (roughly 0.5 GB by default).
 However, Alibaba Cloud Function Compute enables developers to extend the local storage capacity with network-attached storage (NAS).